 The Puterbaugh Festival of International Literature & Culture

-The spring 2016 festival, set for April 6–8, will feature novelist, poet, and essayist Alain Mabanckou as well as visiting scholars from the University of Pennsylvania and UCLA.
+The spring 2016 festival featured novelist, poet, and essayist Alain Mabanckou as well as visiting scholars from the University of Pennsylvania and UCLA.

 Mabanckou (b.
 1966) is a prolific francophone poet and novelist who has been called “the African Samuel Beckett” and “a novelist of exuberant originality” for his wordplay, philosophical bent, and sometimes sly and often absurd sense of humor.
 A French citizen born in the Republic of the Congo, Mabanckou currently lives in LA, where he teaches literature at UCLA.
 The author of six volumes of poetry and six novels, he is the winner of the Grand Prix de la Littérature 2012 and has received the Sub-Saharan African Literature Prize and the Prix Renaudot.
 In 2015 Mabanckou was a finalist for the Man Booker International Prize and was recently awarded the prestigious French Voices Grand Prize for 2016.
 His books in English include African Psycho, Broken Glass, Black Bazaar, Tomorrow I Will Be Twenty, Letter to Jimmy, and The Lights of Pointe-Noire.

-Highlights of the week include poetry readings and a francophone film screening on opening night, public talks by Mabanckou (followed by audience Q&A), lectures by visiting scholars Lydie Moudileno and Dominic Thomas, and roundtable discussions of francophone literature and culture.
-All events are free and open to the public.
+Highlights of the week included poetry readings and a francophone film screening on opening night, public talks by Mabanckou (followed by audience Q&A), lectures by visiting scholars Lydie Moudileno and Dominic Thomas, and roundtable discussions of francophone literature and culture.
 For more information, visit puterbaughfestival.org.

 Students can also take the Puterbaugh course in conjunction with the festival each spring.
-Watch the 2013 and 2014 Puterbaugh Festival highlights reels below to see what exciting things happen at the festival each year.
+Watch some of our most recent Puterbaugh Festival highlights reels below to see what exciting things happen at the festival each year.

 About the Festival